 Abusive Conduct/Bullying Preventing Mandated Training

-Newly enacted laws mandate employers to train and educate their employees in Abusive Conduct/Bullying Prevention, in addition to requiring Mandatory Sexual Harassment Prevention training and education for supervisory employees.
+Newly enacted laws mandate employers to train and educate their supervisory and non-supervisor employees in Abusive Conduct/Bullying Prevention, in addition to requiring Mandatory Sexual Harassment Prevention training and education.

 Our Sexual Harassment Prevention Training includes Workplace Abusive Conduct and Bullying Prevention.

 Current research conducted by The Workplace Bullying Institute indicates workplace bullying remains a serious problem in the United States workplace.
 The Workplace Bullying Institute reported, in part, in a recent June 2017 U.S. Workplace Bullying Survey the following:

 • 19% of Americans are bullied, another 19% witness it

 • 60 million Americans are affected by it

 • 40% of bullied targets are believed to suffer adverse health effects